PRIVACY POLICY

 Access

 You are entitled to request access to your medical records.
-We request that you put your request in writing and we will respond to it within a reasonable time (see contact details below).
+You can lodge this request either via email (reception@progenics.com.au) or telephone.
+Our practice will acknowledge your request within three (3) business days.
+We can post the requested information to your postal address, or we can email the information to you if you request it.
 If a patient requests access to his/her personal information we will not charge a fee.
-If a third party, such as a solicitor, requests patient information in writing there may be a fee for the administration costs of retrieving and providing them with copies of the requested medical records.
+If a third party, such as a solicitor, requests patient information in writing there may be a fee for the reasonable administration costs of retrieving and providing them with copies of the requested medical records.

 We may deny access to your medical records in certain circumstances permitted by law, for example if disclosure may cause a serious threat to your health or safety.
 We will always tell you why access is denied and the options you have to respond to our decision.